 Even though a pine casket is not the same as a barnwood coffin, they are similar enough in style that you may like both styles.

 Pine caskets can also be relatively eco-friendly options.
 The pine used in the casket can be untreated, and it may be assembled without metal.
 These caskets are sometimes referred to as kosher caskets, as Orthodox Jews often use such caskets in their burials.

 A benefit of choosing a simple pine casket is that they're more widely available than barnwood.
 You can even buy one on Amazon.

 7. Barnwood coffin

-You may have noticed throughout this article that the words “caskets” and “coffins” are used interchangeably.
+You might notice that the words “casket” and “coffin” are often used interchangeably.
 Most of the time, the two terms can be treated as synonyms, even though modern English speakers often use the word “casket.”

-But if you are looking for a simple box made of humble materials, whether they are reclaimed barn wood or pine, you may also be interested in choosing the shape of the box for burial.
+But if you are looking for a simple box made of humble materials, whether they're reclaimed barnwood or pine, you may also be interested in choosing the shape of the box for burial.
 Most of the time, modern-style caskets are rectangular.
 If you want one that narrows at the head and the legs (or just the head), you may search for a “coffin.”

 Although it may be disconcerting to some, this older style of coffin may also be called a “vampire coffin.”